The good news is it feels like we’re entering a new season of leadership and ministry.

 Everything in you wants to go back to as much normal as you can possibly find.
 And that would be great, if it wasn’t also deadly.The good news is we're entering a new season.
 The bad news is that it's likely more complicated than the season of crisis we just left.
 Click To Tweet

-When change is as profound and disruptive as what we’re going through right now, this next season isn’t a finish line, it’s a start line.
+When change is as profound and disruptive as what we’ve gone through, this next season isn’t a finish line, it’s a start line.

-Right now, every church is a startup and if you see it that way, you can advance your mission.
-There are so many people to reach, and an entire next generation in need of the Gospel.
+Right now, every organization is a startup and if you see it that way, you can advance your mission.

 And as hard as it is to hear, the next season will probably require more leadership from you, not less.

-But, because of deep fatigue, a longing for normal and a hope that all the problems go away, too many church leaders will default into managing what was rather than leading into what will be— trying to bring the past back, to normalize ministry and to recreate what was lost rather than moving ahead into a new future.
+But, because of deep fatigue, a longing for normal and a hope that all the problems go away, too many leaders will default into managing what was rather than leading into what will be— trying to bring the past back, to normalize their work, and to recreate what was lost rather than moving ahead into a new future.

 But your work is too important to do that.
 You know it.
 I know it.

-For all of those reasons and more, it’s just far too easy to blow it in this next season of ministry and leadership.
+For all of those reasons and more, it’s just far too easy to blow it in this next season of leadership.

 Here are 8 easy ways to do it.When change is as profound and disruptive as what we're going through right now, this next season isn't a finish line, it's a start line.
 Click To Tweet